Emergency alert for South Australian river community

 “You need to evacuate now.”

-A watch-and-act message is also in place for a 40km stretch of the Murray, taking in the communities of Caurnamont, Purnong and Bowhill.
+A watch-and-act message is also in place for a 40-kilometres stretch of the Murray, taking in the communities of Caurnamont, Purnong and Bowhill.

 The alert follows a rapid rise in water levels.